SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Info

-An Info request MUST be performed using the HTTP GET or POST method on a resource identifying an object instance.
-The response MUST be a response message as described in object mapping of the EPP RFCs.
+An Info request MUST be performed using the HTTP GET method on a resource identifying an object instance.

-An object MAY have authorization attachted to it, forcing the client to include the authorization in the request.
-When the authorization needs to be included in the request the HTTP POST method MUST be used.
+An object MAY have authorization attachted to it, the client then MUST use the HTTP POST method and include the authorization information in the request.

-A request for an object without authorization information.
+A request for an object not using authorization information.

 - Request: GET /{collection}/{id}
 - Request message: None
 - Response message: Info response
-- HTTP success status code: 200 (OK)
+- HTTP status code success: 200 (OK)

 A request for an object that has authorization information attached.

 - Request: POST /{collection}/{id}
 - Request message: Info request
 - Response message: Info response
-- HTTP success status code: 200 (OK)
+- HTTP status code success: 200 (OK)

 #### Object Filtering